By: John Olorin

 To date, there is no bright-line number that would put an institution outside the bounds of Title IX compliance, but courts have indicated what variances are acceptable or unacceptable on a case-by-case basis.
 In a suit against Quinnipiac University, a variance of 3.62% was considered to be out of compliance.
 In a case against St. Cloud State University, variations of 2.5% and 2.9% were held to be violations of Title IX.
 Brown is subject to a 2.25% variance, meaning that the female athlete-to-student ratio and the male athlete-to-student ratio must be within 2.25% of one another to be in compliance.

 In order to remain in compliance, universities must add only women’s teams in a more diverse range of sports to offset the larger number of male athletes.
-Brown, for example, after bowing to community pressure and deciding not to downgrade the men’s track teams, was compelled by an out-of-court settlement to reinstate the women’s equestrian team and the women’s fencing team to comply with both Title IX and the Joint Agreement.
+Brown, for example, after listening to the concerns of its community,decided not to downgrade the men’s track teams and was subsequently compelled by an out-of-court settlement to reinstate the women’s equestrian and women’s fencing teams to comply with Title IX and the Joint Agreement.
 The clear culprit behind this trend is football.
 Football is a male-dominated, highly profitable sport.
 Football is often considered a cultural touchstone for universities—a source of pride, money, and alumni engagement.
 Some football teams can have over 100 players on the roster and there is no female sport equivalent that fields a comparable number of only female athletes.

 If a university’s enrollment is anywhere close to an even gender split, and if that school has a football team, the substantial proportionality test for Title IX compliance requires the school to field and support a plurality of women’s teams and athletes while effectively preventing the school from supporting men’s teams for those same sports.
 As more universities close the gender gap in enrollment, the goal of an equal number of opportunities for each sex is within grasp, but equality in the diversity of opportunities available to both genders is slipping away.
 Young women will be able to seek scholarships and placement on a wide range of teams, from more popular sports like soccer or basketball to less popular sports like fencing or sailing.
 Young men, however, while they will have the same number of opportunities available to them as women, will only have the larger, more popular, more profitable sports available to them, like football, basketball, and baseball.
 Title IX’s mission is equal opportunity and now that institutions are reaching near-equal enrollment, it may be time to reexamine if the substantial proportionality test is the best way to hold these institutions accountable and whether “equality” still means the same thing it did fifty years ago.